mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 t1.track(PageView.builder().( ... ).customContext(List<SelfDescribingJson> context).build());
 ```

 The `customContext` argument should consist of a `List` of `SelfDescribingJson` representing an array of one or more contexts.
-The format of each individual context element is the same as for an [unstructured event](#unstruct-event).
+The format of each individual context element is the same as for a [self-describing event](#self-describing-event).

 If a visitor arrives on a page advertising a movie, the context dictionary might look like this: